Aameshk-Khan/Taleemabad_CERP/README.md

 <em>Figure 8: % Difference in Grade Threshold Clearing Between Treatment and Control Students at Baseline and Endline using ASER Grades 4 - 5 instrument</em>
 </p>

 At endline, 7.32% of treatment students met the criteria for all 3 subjects compared to 6.04% of control students.
-This represents a difference of .05 standard deviations compared to the control students, which is equivalent to .38 LAYS.
+This represents a difference of .05 standard deviations compared to the control students, which is equivalent to .38 LAYS. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for English is 2.57% which is statistically insignificant from zero.
 At endline, the percentage difference between treatment and control students for English is 2.96% which is statistically insignificant from zero.
-Expressed in standard deviations, treatment students are .09 standard deviations above control students for English at endline.
+Expressed in standard deviations, treatment students are .09 standard deviations above control students for English at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for Maths is 20.39% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for Maths is 2% which is statistically insignificant from zero.
-Expressed in standard deviations, treatment students are .04 standard deviations above control students for Maths at endline.
+Expressed in standard deviations, treatment students are .04 standard deviations above control students for Maths at endline. {: style="text-align: justify"}

 At baseline, the percentage difference between treatment and control students for Urdu is 14.24% which is statistically significant at the 5% level.
 At endline, the percentage difference between treatment and control students for Urdu is 12.74% which is statistically significant at the 5% level.
-Expressed in standard deviations, treatment students are .27 standard deviations above control students for Urdu at endline.
+Expressed in standard deviations, treatment students are .27 standard deviations above control students for Urdu at endline. {: style="text-align: justify"}

-To summarize, for ASER Grades 4 - 5, the treatment schools performed better than control schools at endline in English, Maths and Urdu.
+To summarize, for ASER Grades 4 - 5, the treatment schools performed better than control schools at endline in English, Maths and Urdu. {: style="text-align: justify"}

 **MELQO**